chrisnoonan98675/site/xl-release/how-to/configure-the-xl-release-sql-repository-in-a-database.markdown

 ---
-title: Configure the XL Release SQL repository in a database
+title: Configure the XL Release SQL repository in a database (XL Release 7.5 and later)
 categories:
 - xl-release
 subject: